 It Has a Flexible Stabilization System

 These drones have a six-axis gyro stabilization system.
 This will be fun for all the tricks and maneuvers that they will soon be doing with their own drone.

 It Has a Flight Time of Six to Eight Minutes

 This drone has the least amount of flight time compared to the others on this list, but your children will still get a good six to eight minutes of flight time with this drone in a roughly 100 to 150 feet radius.
 It comes with lithium-ion batteries that take 45 to 60 minutes to fully charge.

-Parents say that this Holy Stone drone is great for beginners and flies almost flawlessly.
+Parents say that this Holy Stone drone is great if you’re looking for one of the best beginner drone models and flies almost flawlessly.
 Definitely a great buy.

 What Age Is Appropriate for a Drone?